-PewDiePie has had the privilege of being the number one YouTuber for years, but it may be coming to an end, although he has claimed that he doesn't "really care": "I genuinely don’t.
+PewDiePie has had the privilege of being the number one YouTuber for a number of years, but T-Series came out of nowhere to threaten his place on top, although he has claimed that he doesn't "really care": "I genuinely don’t.
 I think that if YouTube does shift in a way that’s more corporate… something else will take its place."

 Fellow YouTuber MrBeast attempted to help out PewDiePie by running a citywide advertising campaign inviting people to subscribe to him, to prevent T-Series taking the top spot.
 Another YouTuber, Justin Roberts, paid $1m for a billboard in New York.

 T-Series has managed to come dangerously close to overtaking PewDiePie on multiple occasions, but each time, he has come out on top to keep his seat on the throne.
 Who will make it the first to 100 million?